dextr-cloud/dextr-docs/docs/_pages/update-lambda.md

-functions by going to the CloudWatch AWS Console (<https://console.aws.amazon.com/cloudwatch>) in the same Region as the Lambda functions and selecting Metrics \> All Metrics \> Lambda \> By Function Name and filtering on "Dextr" and "Errors":
+functions by going to the CloudWatch AWS Console (<https://console.aws.amazon.com/cloudwatch>) in the same Region as the Lambda functions and selecting Metrics \> All Metrics \> Lambda \> By Function Name and filtering on "ConnectPath" and "Errors":

 ![](./update-lambda/media/image7.png)